aalogancheney/PrisonersDilema/README.md

 ## The Code

-In this repo you will find a base class which implements everything any computer program needs to participate -- except, of course, how to decide what move to make.
+In this repo you will find a base class which implements everything any C++ program needs to participate -- except, of course, how to decide what move to make.

 The [`prisonersdilemma.h`](https://github.com/aalogancheney/PrisonersDilema/blob/master/prisonersdilemma.h) file implements this base class, with a pure `virtual` method `SendMyMove()`, which is left for each individual program to create.
 All of the data tracking is done by the `Dilemma` class, and the simulation can be run from the [`runsimulation.cpp`](https://github.com/aalogancheney/PrisonersDilema/blob/master/runsimulation.cpp) file.
 A `makefile` is also provided for easy compilation.

 Several strategies have been implemented here, namely [`lucifer.h`](https://github.com/aalogancheney/PrisonersDilema/blob/master/lucifer.h), [`jesus.h`](https://github.com/aalogancheney/PrisonersDilema/blob/master/jesus.h), [`fiftyfifty.h`](https://github.com/aalogancheney/PrisonersDilema/blob/master/fiftyfifty.h), and [`titfortat.h`](https://github.com/aalogancheney/PrisonersDilema/blob/master/titfortat.h).
-None of these implemetations do anything particularly special, but one of them does contain the optimal strategy (mouse over below to reveal the winning strategy).
+None of these implemetations do anything particularly special, but one of them does contain the optimal strategy...

-> !
-TitForTat

-Adding more text